logicologist/knitscript/README.md

 This project requires Python version 3.7 or higher.

 This project also requires ANTLR4 for Python.
 See [here](antlr.org/download.html) for instructions.

-As of June 2019, the easiest install option is `pip install antlr4-python3-runtime`.
+When running KnitScript for the first time, run `python setup.py build`.
+To compile a .ks file called `myfilename.ks`, run `python -m knitscript myfilename.ks`.